 - What is mallet finger injury?

-Breaking a finger at work can be quite common as a lot of workers manually work with their hands.
+Breaking a finger at work can be quite common as a lot of employees manually work with their hands.
 Fingers & Thumbs can become trapped, cut or infected when trapped at work in machinery or under a press.
 People commonly lose fingers or thumbs due to faulty equipment at work that has not had regular maintenance.
 There main types of finger & thumb injuries, such as fractures, breaks, dislocations and loss of a finger or thumb including tear tendons or end or nerve damage.

 Your fingers and thumbs are very important parts of your body that we rely on to get through everyday life, and a loss of your fingers or thumbs, either temporary or permanent, can be a hindrance on your lifestyle.
 We use our fingers and thumbs almost all of the time, and without them, we will find our lives that little bit harder to manage due to being unable to work or perform everyday chores.